Golem-Base/golembase-op-geth/golem-base/README.md

   - Topics: `[GolemBaseStorageEntityDeleted, entityKey]`
   - Data: Empty

-- **GolemBaseStorageEntityTTLExtended**: Emitted when an entity's TTL is extended
+- **GolemBaseStorageEntityBTLExtended**: Emitted when an entity's BTL is extended
-  - Event signature: `GolemBaseStorageEntityTTLExtended(bytes32 entityKey, uint256 oldExpirationBlock, uint256 newExpirationBlock)`
+  - Event signature: `GolemBaseStorageEntityBTLExtended(bytes32 entityKey, uint256 oldExpirationBlock, uint256 newExpirationBlock)`
-  - Event topic: `0x49f78ff301f2020db26cdf781a7e801d1015e0b851fe4117c7740837ed6724e9`
+  - Event topic: `0x59e1f1f7ff9674612ab2457a6a68a8edd1360241e739f09fae1082ea4498f230`
-  - Topics: `[GolemBaseStorageEntityTTLExtended, entityKey]`
+  - Topics: `[GolemBaseStorageEntityBTLExtended, entityKey]`
   - Data: Contains both the old and new expiration block numbers

 These logs enable efficient tracking of storage changes and can be used by applications to monitor entity lifecycle events.
 The event signatures are defined as keccak256 hashes of their respective function signatures.